Why should I use a private admissions counselor?

 What do you do during the initial consultation?

 Because we strive to help you gain admissions to the best school for you, we begin the admissions process with an in-depth 1.5-2 hour consultation with student and parent(s) to make an initial assessment and begin a discussion about potential schools.
-This assessment is conducted by Dr. Sack, a clinical psychologist with ten years of assessment and college admissions counseling experience.
+This assessment is conducted by Dr. Sack, a clinical psychologist with twenty years of assessment and educational consulting experience.
 This provides us with the opportunity to gather information and comprehensively evaluate your academic and extracurricular records, make recommendations based on your strengths and weaknesses, and for you to assess whether you want to work with us.

 Contact us to schedule an initial consultation.